 - Making market research to understand if the product responds to the needs.

-How to Write Objectives of a Project?
+How to Write SMART Objectives in Project Management?

 As we mentioned above, having the right and well-defined project objectives is essential for success.
 Objectives are used to communicate project purpose, direction, value, efficiency, and progress.